 If you have information about how to watch in other territories, please get in touch with your suggestions and they’ll be added.

 Watching in the UK

-When games are not selected for Sky/BBC they tend to be filmed with a single camera meaning that bits of the action get cut out by the angle.
-Commentary can also be a bit glitchy, sometimes disappearing completely (assuming this is a technical issue); and since it’s often just one person doing the commentary key moments can come and go without the commentator noticing.
+When games are not selected for Sky/BBC they tend to be filmed with a single camera meaning that bits of the action may be cut out by the angle.
+Commentary can also be a bit glitchy, sometimes disappearing completely (assuming this is a technical issue); and since it’s often just one person doing the commentary it’s a little hit and miss: key moments can come and go without the commentator noticing.
 That said, it’s great to get to see all our games and for free.